hackmysql/website/content/book-3.md

 series: "Behind the Book"
 params:
   path: data
+  description: "MySQL performance is about doing less, not more.
+A look at why reducing what MySQL does is the most powerful performance strategy."
 ---

 Is MySQL performance about "more" or "less"?
 From the title, you can tell that I'm going to argue that it's about "less".
 Here's the punchline: zero is maximum performance.
 Let's see where this philosophical blog post leads us.